Copyright 1999-2004,2007 by Thomas E. Dickey

 Where are the syntax filters?

-Syntax filters may be built-in, or run as separate programs.
+Syntax filters may be built-in (statically linked, or dynamically loadable), or run as separate programs.
 The former are more portable, less trouble to run and somewhat faster.
 The configure script (and the win32 makefile) provide a means to specify that any combination of filters can be built-in or external.
-Even if they are built-in, vile can still run external filters - that choice is left to the macro which performs the highlighting, e.g., HighlightFilter.
-You can see which filters are built-in by looking at the result of
+Even if they are built-in, vile can still run external filters—that choice is left to the macro which performs the highlighting, e.g., HighlightFilter.

 :show-variables

-for the $filter-list variable.
+for the $filter-list variable:

-Vile looks for external syntax filters in your path - after adding the library directory $libdir-path to the end.
+Vile looks for external syntax filters in your path—after adding the library directory $libdir-path to the end.

 Use